 Key measures were developed in 2010 that can be applied to all Alberta municipalities to help assess viability.
 There are currently 10 key measures, which can be viewed here: Key Measures of Municipal Sustainability The key measures are used as an initial screening tool to identify municipalities that may benefit from additional ministry support, such as a viability review to assess and recommend municipal viability strategies.

 The self-assessment questionnaire PDF / MS Word is intended to provide local municipal councils and administrations with a tool to evaluate and understand their current situation, to identify areas of strength to continue building upon, and also to identify areas where improvement may be desirable or necessary.

+The questionnaire provides linkages to capacity-building tools, offering easy access to meaningful opportunities to strengthen municipal performance where desired or necessary.
 Information on interpreting the results of the questionnaire, and determining next steps, is included at the end of the questionnaire.

 Alberta Municipal Affairs and your municipal association are available to provide assistance and additional information to support the completion and interpretation of the questionnaire.

 The current process for viability reviews, which began in June 2012, helps promote municipal sustainability.
 The viability review process replaced the dissolution studies formerly used by the ministry.
 The process helps municipalities determine their viability and, where necessary, develop a plan that leads to municipal viability.